 If your first exposure to Peterson was a friend condemning him in your social media feed, you can be forgiven for the mistaken assumption that he has anything against trans folks themselves.

 His issue is with forced speech, and using law to force people into voicing any political viewpoint.
 He’s not anti-trans.
 He’s resisting an ideological mentality that deals with opposing viewpoints by silencing them.
-The notion that one person’s right ‘to not be offended’ trumps another person’s right ‘to speak freely’, when taken to extremes, produces the type of absurd moral panic that swallowed Bret Weinstein at Evergreen College, and Lindsay Shepherd at Wilfred Laurier.
+The notion that one person’s right ‘to not be offended’ trumps another person’s right ‘to speak freely’, when taken to extremes, produces the absurd moral panic that swallowed Bret Weinstein at Evergreen College, and Lindsay Shepherd at Wilfred Laurier.

 Peterson’s work is primarily about psychological flourishing and self-actualization: how to gain courage and self confidence, how to free yourself of self-doubt, resentment, and regret, and how to live up to your potential.
 Most of his advice isn’t new: Don’t lie to yourself or others.
 Be grateful in spite of your suffering.
 Pursue what is meaningful — not what is expedient.
 Make friends with people who want the best for you.
 Assume the person you are listening to might know something you don’t.
 Compare yourself to who you were yesterday, not to who someone else is today.